Ready to say goodbye to debt for good? Learn More

 Step 1: File an Adversary Complaint

-An adversary complaint initiates the adversary proceeding.
-This is a lot like a civil lawsuit.
-You initiate the adversary proceeding by filing a complaint with the court clerk.
+📃 You initiate the adversary proceeding by filing a complaint with the court clerk.
 A complaint is a formal legal document.

-Depending on which district you’re in, you may be able to file this electronically.
+Depending on which district you’re in, you may be able to file your complaint electronically.
 If you don’t file it electronically, you’ll need to submit it with a cover letter, which the court provides as a PDF form.
-If you qualify to file your case with Upsolve, our nonprofit can help you formulate your complaint paperwork.

-Important!
-Include Your NSLDS Report With Your Adversary Complaint!
+Important: Include Your NSLDS Report With Your Adversary Complaint!

 You must include a complete list of your student loans along with your adversary complaint.
-To get this list, you can download a report from the National Student Loan Data System (NSLDS).
-Here’s an article detailing exactly how to do that: How To Use the National Student Loan Data System (NSLDS).
+To get this list, you can download a report from the NSLDS.

 The Assistant United States Attorney (AUSA) will represent the U.S. Department of Education in the proceeding.
 The AUSA will review the adversary complaint and your attestation form.